aviks/MiniFB.jl/docs/src/api.md

 ## Callback signatures

-These are the callback signatures used by the C library when signalling events.
-The Julia function should be written accordingly, and wrapped with a `@cfunction` before passing on to the library.
+These are the callback signatures used by the C library when signaling events.
+The Julia function should be written with the correct signature, and passed to the library via the various `mfb_set_*_callback`.
 See the [Image Viewer example](../example/Image) for more detail.

 ### active

-    active(window::Ptr{Cvoid}, isActive::Uint8)
+    active(window::Ptr{Cvoid}, isActive::Bool)

 ### resize